deniskyashif/blog/content/posts/goedel-system-t.md

 ```

 It might seem confusing at first but its reduction is straightforward:

 ```
-Rec 0 s t = s
+Rec 0 s t -> s
-Rec sn s t = t n (R n s t)
+Rec sn s t -> t n (R n s t)
 ```

-`Rec` is a higher-order function that takes three arguments (or 4 if we count the type). `sn` is the natural number on which we perform the recursion, think of `sn` as _the successor of n_. `s` is the element returned from the base, whereas `t` is the function called on each recursive step.
+`Rec` is a polymorphic higher-order function that takes three arguments (or 4 if we count the type). `sn` is the natural number on which we perform the recursion, think of `sn` as _the successor of n_. `s` is the element returned from the base, whereas `t` is the function called on each recursive step.

 ## Arithmetic Operators